GilbertoDev/awesomeUbuntu/README.md

-- George Washington
+- This site was built using [GitHub Pages](https://pages.github.com/).
-- John Adams
+- This site was built using [GitHub Pages](https://pages.github.com/).
-- Thomas Jefferson
+- This site was built using [GitHub Pages](https://pages.github.com/).